Eric Nakagawa

-Eric Nakagawa is the co-founder of the humor site I Can Has Cheezburger?.
+Eric Nakagawa is an American software developer and author.
+He is best known as the co-founder of the humor site I Can Has Cheezburger? and for popularizing lolspeak.

 Education and career

 Prior to co-founding I Can Has Cheezburger?
-Nakagawa worked as a Software Developer in Honolulu, Hawaii.
+Nakagawa worked as a software developer in Honolulu, Hawaii.
 "In early 2007, after a bad day at work, Eric Nakagawa asked his friend (and future co-founder) Kari Unebasami to send him a photo of something cute to make him feel better.
-She sent over a few cat images, superimposed with phonetically spelled phrases, or LOLspeak, and the two knew they’d found their calling."
+She sent over a few cat images, superimposed with phonetically spelled phrases, or lolspeak, and the two knew they’d found their calling."
 Nakagawa and Unebasami sold I Can Has Cheezburger? to Ben Huh in July 2007.
 ICHC was instrumental in bringing animal-based image macros and lolspeak into mainstream usage.

 Nakagawa is a New York Times bestselling author with his book "I Can Has Cheezburger?" appearing on the New York Times Best Sellers list in January 2009.